 Geohistory and Taxonomic Background Information

 The Amazon basin and its surrounding drainage is home to over 3000 freshwater fish species, almost a third of all the freshwater fish species that exist in the entire world.
 The aquarium trade has long found some of its most beautiful, interesting and exotic specimens here.
 This extraordinary aquatic biodiversity has also created the richest freshwater sport fishery in existence.
-What the aquarist has long known, the sportfisherman is just now discovering.
+What the aquarist has long known, the sport fisherman is finally discovering.
 The adventurous angler will find no harder fighting or more exciting gamefish anywhere in the world.

-The majority of Amazonian gamefish belong to three large groups (Orders): the Siluriformes (catfishes); the Characiformes, (characins, including dorado, payara and pirapitinga) and the Perciformes, including the Cichlids and the king of all freshwater gamefish, the peacock bass.
-Several fish families from other orders also contribute to the Amazon's gamefish variety such as the osteoglossidae (the aruana and the immense pirarucú or arapaima), as well as groups with salt-water origins such as the sardinata (apapá), and the pescada (corvina), a freshwater drum.
+The majority of Amazonian gamefish belong to three large groups (Orders): the Siluriformes (catfishes); the Characiformes, (characins, including dorado, payara and pirapitinga) and the Cichliformes, (including the aquarium stars, discus and angelfish and the king of all freshwater gamefish, the peacock bass).
+Several fish families from other orders also contribute to the Amazon's gamefish variety such as the osteoglossidae (the aruana and the immense pirarucú or arapaima), the Perciformes, (includes pescada — silver croaker) as well as groups with salt-water origins such as the sardinata (apapá),

 The list of Amazonian freshwater gamefish is as extensive and exotic as the land itself.
-Depending upon the region, there are as many as twenty different species that will take a fly or lure - often with strange names and peculiar appearances to match their fighting prowess.
+Depending upon the region, there are as many as a dozen different fierce species that will take a fly or lure - often with strange names and peculiar appearances to match their fighting prowess.

 The Amazon Basin